 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "Corporate Governance and Commercial Banking: A Comparative Examination of Germany, Japan, and the United States" (1995).
 Faculty Scholarship Series.
-Paper 1441.
+1441.